SimonAsaert/ZellaBackground/People.md

 <H3>18 ABY</H3>

 Though when the time came for piracy, he didn't handle the period of time well.
 While he and his shop offered services free, when the pirates started demanding tributary he got defensive.
 While he shared his logical belief that taking resources away from them will mean they wouldn't be able to service the pirate's vessels, the pirates didn't have any of it and laid punishment on him.
-When the time of the slavers came, it was seen that instead of taking him, they proportedly executed him as he struggled on the spot.
+When the time of the slavers came, it was seen that instead of taking him, they purportedly executed him as he struggled on the spot.

 </details>